 *AVAILABLE ONLINE ONLY *

-A stylish cap with novel design made from high quality tweed fabric in sophisticated colour ways.
+A stylish cap with novel design made from high quality tweed fabrics in sophisticated colour ways.
 These little blinders will keep your head warm during the winter and offer cooling shade during the hotter months.

 Three sizes available, each with an elasticated back for a comfortable fit.